Bradenton Construction Lawyer

-At Trent Cotney, P.A., our Bradenton construction lawyers are OSHA defense experts.
+At Cotney Construction Law, our Bradenton construction lawyers are OSHA defense experts.
 We have the experience and knowledge needed to defend against even the most complex OSHA violations.
 If you are in need of legal representation for OSHA violations including serious, repeat, and willful violations or citations based on fatalities, please contact our office today.

 Chapter 489 of the Florida Statutes states that any person involved in the business of contracting must be licensed, registered or certified to perform certain types of construction work including general contracting, roofing, plumbing, building, and sheet metal work.
 Under Florida law, the offense of “Contracting Without a License” can encompass a broad range of violations, including misallocation of funds, license renting, improper licensure, project abandonment, fraud, failure to inform the DBPR of a criminal past, failure to obtain a permit, and more.

 Depending on the severity and prior convictions, violations of Chapter 489 can result in hefty fines, restricted service offerings, or a suspension and even revocation of the contractor’s license, all of which can have a significant impact on the daily operations of your business.
 If you find yourself facing allegations or complaints against your license, we strongly recommend seeking the legal advice of one of our experienced construction lawyers in Bradenton, FL.